ramico/MDs/react/react-redux/readme.md

         ```

 > you should wrap the components using the store with the react-redux component `Provider` passing the store prop for it

+## Redux devtools extension

+* on the browser your using install extension *redux devtools*
+* install package `npm i redux-devtools-extension -D` on your project
+* import it in **store.js** `import { composeWithDevTools } from 'redux-devtools-extension';
+`
+* when creating the store nest the applyMiddleware inside of `composeWithDevTools()` to debug your redux application in the browser

+## logger and thunk middleware *same but difference*

+1. logger

+only import 'createLogger' when you want to configure it otherwise just `import logger from 'redux-logger'` passing it to `applyMiddleware`
+> make sure it's the **last** middleware in the list

+1. thunk

+`.default` is used only for vanilla *javascript* no need to add it